 13.4 In no event shall you enter into any settlement or like agreement with any party that affects our rights or binds us in any way, without our prior written consent.

 14.1 We are responsible to you for foreseeable loss and damage caused by us.
 If we fail to comply with this Agreement, we are responsible for loss or damage you suffer that is a foreseeable result of our breaking this Agreement or our failure to use reasonable care and skill, but we are not responsible for any loss or damage that is not foreseeable.
-Loss or damage is foreseeable if either it is obvious that it will happen, or if, at the time the contract is made, both we and you knew it might happen.
+Loss or damage is foreseeable if either it is obvious that it will happen, or if, at the time the Agreement is made, both we and you knew it might happen.
 We are not responsible for any loss or damage you suffer which is a result of you breaking this Agreement or you acting fraudulently.

 14.2 Defective digital content.
 The level of our responsibility to you for loss or damage you suffer from our supply of digital content (such as our mobile app) depends on whether you have paid for it or not.
 We do not consider that our mobile app is digital content that you have paid for (either directly or indirectly) because it is generally available to you without charge and also without you having to use the part of our services which levy a fee on you by us.